flyingcircusio/codestyle-template/README.md

 * Run `codestyle-template/update` to apply the settings to your project, record the resulting changes as a single commit.

+  * This may result in undesired changes, check for exclude rules that may be needed for your specific project.

 * Enable black and isort on your editor

 * CI/CD